-Our firefighting lifts comply to fire fighting lift regulations (BS EN 81 72) and help firefighters access all areas to help tackle a blaze.
-Our evacuation lifts (BS EN 81 76) ensure the passenger lift can be used a means of escape for building occupants in an emergency.
+Our firefighting lifts comply to fire fighting lift regulations (BS EN81-72: 2020) and help firefighters access all areas to help tackle a blaze.
+Our evacuation lifts (BS EN 81-76) ensure the passenger lift can be used as a means of escape for building occupants in an emergency.
 These lifts operate as normal passenger lifts with the capability to switch into an emergency state if required.

 The difference between fire-fighting & evacuation lifts

 |What is a firefighters lift?|